g-o-o-s/trex-benchmark-sequence/README.md

 ## Why nodejs?

 Because I suck at python and wanted to use a lang I'm comfy with. \
-This is basically lab equipment, not production code. \
+This is basically lab equipment, not production code.
-Feel free to rewrite this in python if you want.